Need to talk? Call 1800 882 436.

 Supporting your partner during a miscarriage

 Your partner may be very upset following a miscarriage, but not everyone reacts the same way.
-The impact of pregnancy and miscarriage may mean that it takes your partner a while to recover, both emotionally and physically.
+It may take time for your partner to recover physically and emotionally following a miscarriage.

-It is important to let your partner know if you feel upset about the miscarriage and that you need her support too.
-Understanding that you are both grieving may make you both feel less alone.
+It is important to let your partner know how you feel about the miscarriage and that you need their support too.
+Understanding that you are both grieving may help you both feel less alone.

 • Do activities that you enjoy together.

-If you are worried that your partner is really struggling, talk to her about getting some independent help.
-Your family doctor or the support organisations mentioned below are a good place to start.
+If you are worried that your partner is really struggling, talk to them about getting professional help.
+Your family doctor or the support organisations listed below are a good place to start.

 Red Nose Grief and Loss provides support for miscarriage, stillbirth and newborn death.
 Call their support line on 1300 308 307, available 24 hours a day.